Nightscou2018/murselessaps/README.md

 ### Goals
 1. Form factors as small as possible, while
 2. Not having to use a soldering iron
-3. Have at least a full day (16 hours) of battery life
+3. Have  a full day (8-10 hours) of battery life (ok, I wanted longer but that's what I got)

 I used a combination of the TI stick, Intel Edison and Sparkfun base board, a battery that has pass-through charging (so you can charger it will keeping your Edison up and running), along with a few other tools and connectors.
 I was able to order everything from Amazon using Same Day delivery options except the TI Stick and CC Debugger which I got from ti.com.
 They have default shipping of 2 day air for $7.
 * [Purchase List](http://amzn.com/w/10OD9UTHX6TTK)
 * [Setting up Edison & TI Stick] (edison-sparkfun-tistick.md)
+* My non private configuration and backups are over on [murseless] (https://github.com/jmatheson/murseless)
 * Packaging the hardware to fit in your pocket

 These are all of the parts that we'll be putting together.